aellis07/testtime09/README.md

 For this assignment I made a interactive quiz with a built-in timer.

-The technologies used in this homework were as follows:
+The technologies used in this assignment were as follows:
 HTML
 CSS
 Javascript